PX4/PX4-user_guide/en/telemetry/esp32_wifi_module.md

 | 3                 | WiFi Access Point Mode LR      | WPA2 PSK       | ESP32 launches WiFi access point mode using espressifs LR mode                                                                                           | Only ESP32 LR Mode enabled devices can detect and connect to the access point.
 Data rate is reduced to 0.25Mbit.
 Range is greatly increased.                              |
 | 4                 | ESP-NOW LR Mode AIR            | AES256-GCM     | ESP32 is able to receive ESP-NOW broadcast packets from any GCS in the area and forwards them to the UART.
 Broadcasts to all GND stations in the area.   | Connectionless protocol.
 Data rate is reduced to 0.25Mbit.
 Range is greatly increased compared to WiFi modes.
 Custom encryption mode for ESP-NOW broadcasts and protocol. |
 | 5                 | ESP-NOW LR Mode GND            | AES256-GCM     | ESP32 is able to receive ESP-NOW broadcast packets from any drone in the area and forwards them to the UART.
 Broadcasts to all AIR stations in the area. | Connectionless protocol.
 Data rate is reduced to 0.25Mbit.
 Range greatly increased compared to WiFi modes.
 Custom encryption mode for ESP-NOW broadcasts and protocol.    |

+When changing the mode using a GCS and the MavLink parameter protocol instead of the web interface, the `MavLink Index` is the number associated with the parameter `SYS_ESP32_MODE`.

 ## Configuring the Ground Control Station